typetools/templatefora-checker/README.md

 ### How to use this template to build your own typechecker

-To build your own typechecker, copy this repository's contents (don't make a fork), then make changes to your copy.
+To build your own typechecker:
+1. Copy this repository's contents (don't make a fork).
+2. Make changes to your copy.
 We will give examples based on creating a checker to verify character encoding, such as UTF-8.

 * Choose a name for your type system (e.g., "Character Encoding Checker"), a name for the implementation (e.g., "CharEncoding"), and a directory name (e.g., "charencoding").
 * Change every occurrence of "TemplateForA" to "Character Encoding".